Vishalghyv/Cold-Website/Description.md

 ---

 ## Contact and Core Members
 The information about the core members is available on the website alongwith their roles.
-At any given point of time the core members can be approached via the contact details given on the website or sometimes directly.
+At any given point of time the core members can be approached via the contact details given on the website.

 ***